hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 messages in the XFR mechanism.

-Since the SOA of the published zone can be trivially discovered by simply querying the publicly available authoritative servers, leakage of this resource record (RR) is not discussed in the following sections.
+Since the SOA of the published zone can be trivially discovered by simply querying the publicly available authoritative servers, leakage of this resource record (RR) via such a directly query is not discussed in the following sections.

 ### NOTIFY

 Unencrypted NOTIFY messages identify configured secondaries on the primary.

-[@RFC1996] also states:
+[@!RFC1996] also states:

     "If ANCOUNT>0, then the answer section represents an unsecure hint at the new RRset for this (QNAME,QCLASS,QTYPE).